 Children ages 5 to 14 are not required to show an ID at the time of check-in, however, they are always encouraged to have some sort of ID on them during travel.

-If your child already has a passport, at least send them with a copy of it in case of an emergency.
+If your child already has a passport, you can send them with a copy of it in case of an emergency.

 Minors Traveling Alone: Ages 15 to 17